Will Butler

-William Pierce Butler (born October 6, 1982) is an American multi-instrumentalist and composer who is best known as a former member of the indie rock band Arcade Fire.
-He plays synthesizer, bass, guitar and percussion.
-He is known for his spontaneity and antics during performances.
-He is the younger brother of Arcade Fire frontman Win Butler.
-In 2014, Will Butler was nominated for the Academy Award for Best Original Score for his work on the original score of the 2013 film Her.
+William Pierce Butler (born October 6, 1982) is an American multi-instrumentalist and composer.
+He is best known as a former member of the indie rock band Arcade Fire, with whom he recorded six studio albums.
+Butler was a member of the band for eighteen years, between 2003 and 2021, and played synthesizer, bass, guitar and percussion.
+He is known for his spontaneity, energy and antics during live performances and is the younger brother of Arcade Fire frontman Win Butler.
+In 2010, he won a Grammy Award for Album of the Year as part of Arcade Fire.

+In 2014, Butler was nominated for the Academy Award for Best Original Score for his work on the original score of the 2013 film Her.
+In 2024, Butler was nominated for two Tony Awards for his orchestrations & score of the play Stereophonic, which itself was nominated for and won Best Play.
+Butler has released three solo studio albums – Policy (2015), Generations (2020), and Will Butler + Sister Squares (2023) – on Merge Records.

 Life and career

 Born in Truckee, California, United States, and raised in The Woodlands, Texas, Will is the son of Liza Rey, a classical musician, and Edwin Farnham Butler II, a geologist.
 His maternal grandfather was guitarist Alvino Rey.
 He graduated from Phillips Exeter Academy in 2001, where he lived in Abbot Hall, and subsequently attended Northwestern University, majoring in Poetry and Slavic studies.
 During this time, he worked as a DJ for the WNUR Rock Show, where he also hired Nathan Amundson of Rivulets to be a substitute DJ at WNUR-FM.
 He also served as the poetry editor of Northwestern's literary magazine, Helicon.
-An excerpt of a poem from his senior thesis is quoted in Brian Bouldrey's book, "Honorable Bandit: A Walk Across Corsica."
+An excerpt of a poem from his senior thesis is quoted in Brian Bouldrey's book, Honorable Bandit: A Walk Across Corsica.
 While at Northwestern, Butler lived in Chicago, Illinois.
 He moved to Montreal, Quebec, Canada in the mid-2000s to join his brother Win Butler and band Arcade Fire.

-In January 2008 Butler married dancer Jenny Shore.
+In January 2008, Butler married dancer Jenny Shore.

 In January 2014, Butler and Owen Pallett were nominated for Best Original Score at the 86th Academy Awards for their original score of Her.

 Butler was a student at the Harvard Kennedy School of Government where he pursued a Mid-Career Master in Public Administration.

 In March 2022, Butler announced he had left Arcade Fire at the end of the previous year, stating "there was no acute reason beyond that I've changed—and the band has changed—over the last almost 20 years.
 Time for new things."
 The band's album We, released on May 6, 2022, was Butler's last performance with Arcade Fire on a studio album.

-Despite leaving Arcade Fire, Butler does not expect to leave the music scene and has "a few other projects percolating."
+Butler is now part of Will Butler + Sister Squares.